-Learn how to make dog stuff using our free instructions.
+Learn how to make dog stuff using our free or low-cost instructions.

 This website began in 2006 to share items I'd made for Comet.